 So how do we go about preparing young people for an uncertain future?
 We need to ensure we concentrate on the things we know they will need in order to navigate it.
 For young people to be successful in a rapidly changing, uncertain and unpredictable landscape, they need to be creative-thinking, risk-taking problem-solvers who are resilient and adaptable, and able to take opportunities when they present themselves.

-The cognitive acceleration methodology was first developed by Philip Adey and Michael Shayer at King’s College in London.
+The cognitive acceleration methodology of Developing thinking skills was first developed by Philip Adey and Michael Shayer at King’s College in London.
 Adey and Shayer took Piaget’s ideas that everyone goes through the same stages of development for thinking from concrete (believing what you can see) through to abstract thought.
 Their initial work identified that most GCSE examinations required young people to be proficient in abstract thought in order to achieve the highest grades, but that an analysis of young people demonstrated that the majority did not become formal abstract thinkers until after they were 16 years old.
 They realised that to raise the performance of pupils in GCSE examinations, either the exams would have to be ‘easier’ or the children would have to be ‘more clever’.

 To implement the cognitive acceleration programme, we are working with the Let’s Think Forum – a charity which aims to sustain and develop cognitive acceleration as an approach to developing children’s reasoning.
 Four Let’s Think Forum tutors have been working across the school to help teachers adopt the Let’s Think approach in specific lessons and to modify aspects of teaching to promote effective thinking.
 Lessons help to promote intellectual resilience and risk-taking, as it is less about getting the right answer and more about asking the right questions.